CNimmo16/quory/README.md

 - On Windows, download the `quory-{version}-setup.exe` and follow the installer instructions.
 - For Linux, download the `quory-{version}.AppImage` file, or a specific file for your distro if it isn't compatible with AppImage.
+- On Mac OS, either:
+  - download the `quory-{version}.dmg` file to install Quory to the Applications folder
-- On Mac OS, download the `quory-{version}.app` file and use it to run Quory directly.
+  - download the `quory-{version}-arm64-mac.zip`, extract the zip file, and use it to run Quory directly
-> For Mac OS, you'll need to run `xattr -c <path/to/application.app>` from the terminal after downloading in order to open the app.
+> For Mac OS, you'll need to run `xattr -c <path/to/application.app>` from the terminal after installing the app.
 This is because the app is unsigned (as I do not have an Apple developer account).
 If you'd prefer to build from source, [see "Building the electron client"](#building-the-electron-client).

 ## Quory Cloud (coming soon!)